eclipse-efbt/efbt-website/markdown_content/user-guide/pull-request-creation-guide.md

 ### Method 2: Manual Export - Database to CSV Files

-For advanced users who need more control over the export process, you can use the manual export functionality.
+For advanced users who need more control over the export and postprocessing process, you can use the manual export functionality.

 ![Export Database to CSV](images/screenshots/pull_request/pull_request.png)